A History of the Amateur Woodworking Movement

 The fragment on the left is taken from Robert J Shiller, an economist at Yale University.
 The data comes originally from the United States census, but the actual source is not cited.
 This is an area that I will continue work on, because it is important, when considering the space in the home dedicated to a workshop.

-On the right is a graph that shows us the upward incline of the square-footage of the average new house, from the 1950s to 2000.
+On the right is a graph that shows us the upward incline -- from the 1950s to 2000 -- of the square-footage of the average new house.

 Source: ?

-Will cover this in greater detail, but note briefly the post-WW II housing boom resulted in the "attached two-car garage", a spot homeowners soon discovered was perfect for a homeworkshop.
+Will cover this in greater detail, but note briefly the post-WW II housing boom resulted in the "attached two-car garage", a spot that homeowners discovered was ideal for a homeworkshop.

-In 1952, for example, "hobbyists spent about $100 million on woodworking tools as ...
-[C]reativity is not a spigot that can suddenly be turned on at age 65 and retirement..."
+1. In 1952, for example, "hobbyists spent about $100 million on woodworking tools, [because]... creativity is not a spigot that can suddenly be turned on at age 65 and retirement..."

-From a home-built fallout shelter out in the backyard to a pine umbrella stand for the front hallway, do-it-yourself supported projects of every kind.
-So widespread became the idea of creating, building, modernizing, repairing, and sprucing up things around the home without professional help that Time magazine devoted an August 1954, cover story to the popularity of "doing it yourself."
+2. From a home-built fallout shelter out in the backyard to a pine umbrella stand for the front hallway, do-it-yourself supported projects of every kind.
+So widespread became the idea of creating, building, modernizing, repairing, and sprucing up things around the home without professional help that Time magazine devoted an August 1954, cover story to the popularity of "doing-it-yourself."

 Almost overnight, home workshops from simple to sophisticated became commonplace.
 The home itself emerged as a primary hobby—its proper upkeep and improvements occupied many a do-it-yourselfer's time.